Ali Musliyar: Early life

 Āli Musliyār was born in Nellikuth, Malabar District to Kunhimoitīn Molla and Kōtakkal Āmina.
 Kōtakkal Āmina was a member of the famous Maqdoom family of Ponnani, known for their radical Islamist sect of religious law.
 Musliyar's grandfather, Mūsa, was one of several "Malappuram Martyrs".
 Ali Musliyar began his education studying the Quran, tajwīd and the Malayalam language with Kakkadammal Kunnukammu Molla.
 He was sent to Ponnani Darse for further studies in religion and philosophy, under the tutelage of Sheikh Zainuddin Makhdoom I, which he successfully completed after ten years.

 He then went to Mecca for further education.
 Throughout this period, he was guided by several famous scholars, including Sayyid Ahmed Sahni Dahlan, Shiekh Muhammed Hisbullahi Makki, and Sayyid Husain Habshi.
 After spending seven years in Mecca, he went on to serve as the Chief qasi of Kavaratti, in the Laccadive Islands.
 In 1907 he was appointed as chief musliyar of Mampuram Mosque.

 Ali Musliyar was a member of the Indian National Congress, and supported Islamic modernism and anti-colonialism.
 He was one of the leaders of the Khilafat Movement.
-He was appointed caliph emir on 22 August 1921 at the Jamat Mosque and issued edicts directing that in future, fees, as well as ferry and toll revenue from jizya, belonged to the Khilafat government.